replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features

-- Adds a `resticTimeout` configuration option for the [Velero add-on](https://kurl.sh/docs/add-ons/velero) to allow users to configure the value that gets passed to the `--restic-timeout` flag in the Velero pod.
+- Adds a `resticTimeout` configuration option to the [Velero add-on](https://kurl.sh/docs/add-ons/velero) to allow users to configure the value that gets passed to the `--restic-timeout` flag in the Velero pod.
 This can also be set using the [`velero-restic-timeout` flag](https://kurl.sh/docs/install-with-kurl/advanced-options#reference) when running the install script.

 ### Improvements

-- [Containerd add-on](https://kurl.sh/docs/add-ons/containerd) "latest" is no longer pinned to 1.4.6.
+- The “latest” version for the [containerd add-on](https://kurl.sh/docs/add-ons/containerd) is no longer pinned to 1.4.6.
+The “latest” version was stuck there because newer versions aren’t supported on Ubuntu 16. kURL removed support for Ubuntu 16 in [v2022.04.29-0](#release-v20220429-0).
-- Adds NoExecute toleration to Weave-Net DaemonSet for versions 2.6.5, 2.6.4 and 2.5.2.
+- Adds NoExecute toleration to Weave-Net DaemonSet for versions 2.5.2, 2.6.4, and 2.6.5.
 - Ensures that OpenEBS pods run with critical priority so that they aren't evicted before other pods that depend on them.

 ### Bug Fixes

-- Fixes an issue that could cause a migration from Docker to Containerd to fail from a miscalculation of available disk space.
+- Fixes an issue that could cause a migration from Docker to containerd to fail from a miscalculation of available disk space.
-- Fixes an issue that would cause an upgrade of Kubernetes to fail when enabling the EKCO [internal load balancer](https://kurl.sh/docs/add-ons/ekco#internal-load-balancer).
+- Fixes an issue that would cause an upgrade of Kubernetes to fail when enabling the [EKCO internal load balancer](https://kurl.sh/docs/add-ons/ekco#internal-load-balancer).

 ## Release v2022.05.02-0